-People to talk to:Sean Walton, Senior Lecturer Computational Foundry - College of Science
+People to talk to:Sean Walton, Senior Lecturer Computational Foundry - Faculty of Science and Engineering

 Developing Community with Large Groups